 The x5c (X.509 Certificate Chain) header parameter contains the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
 The certificate or certificate chain is represented as an array of certificate value strings.
 Each string is a base64 encoded ([RFC4648] Section 4 -- not base64url encoded) DER [ITU.X690.1994] PKIX certificate value.
-The certificate containing the public key of the entity that digitally signed the JWS MUST be the first certificate.
+The certificate containing the public key corresponding to the key used to digitally sign the JWS MUST be the first certificate.
 This MAY be followed by additional certificates, with each subsequent certificate being the one used to certify the previous one.
 The recipient MUST verify the certificate chain according to [RFC5280] and reject the JWS if any validation failure occurs.
 Use of this header parameter is OPTIONAL.